Traditional handcrafted Celtic & folk harps for the harp student, available in 26 and 34 string versions

-Several people have approached us with problematic harps bought from online music stores, or eBay.
+Several people have approached us with problematic harps bought from places such as online music stores.
 These are mostly of Asian origin, and while not badly constructed, the design, including the string layout, the strings and levers are of poor quality.
 They tend to be heavy and sound pretty awful.
 Generally it has not been possible to turn them into viable musical instruments.
 Given the high demand for student harps we have developed our learner harps to give student harp players access to high quality instruments at an affordable price.

 The LEARNER 26 is aimed principally at the younger harp student, but is equally suited to more experienced players, who want a travel or a therapy harp.